Housing boom in most of the US could ease shortage, but cost is still a problem

 “If our population grows while our housing stock remains steady, homeownership will be a luxury reserved only for those at the top.
 That is untenable,” Murphy said.

+Like SC Daily Gazette, Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Stateline maintains editorial independence.
+Contact Editor Scott S. Greenberger for questions: info@stateline.org.
+Follow Stateline on Facebook and Twitter.

-The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on Virginia Mercury.
+The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on SC Daily Gazette.